The Insurance and Reinsurance Law Review: Chile

 - Supreme Decree 1055-2013;

-- resolutions issued by the CMF (and previous resolutions issued by the Securities and Insurance Superintendency (SVS)); and
+- resolutions issued by the CMF (and resolutions issued formerly by the SVS); and

-- the general provisions relating to the interpretation of contracts that are found in the Civil Code (Article 1560 et seq.).
+- general provisions relating to the interpretation of contracts found in the Civil Code.9

 ii Making the contract